Generic name: acetaminophen and dextromethorphan [ a-SEET-a-MIN-oh-fen-and-DEX-troe-me-THOR-fan ]

 What other drugs will affect Children's Triacting?

 Other drugs may affect Children's Triacting, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 More about Children's Triacting (acetaminophen / dextromethorphan)